A simple creamy polenta porridge may have started life as peasant food but it is the perfect side dish for so many meals.

 The best start to make when cooking polenta is to avoid anything called “quick-cook polenta”.

-It is often cooked, dried and then ground into a “flour”, it is just not right.
+It is cooked, dried and then ground into a “flour”, it is just not right.
+It ends up in a gloopy mess and will likely be the reason why many folk dislike polenta!

-The best hint I can give you is to find a brand that you like and stick with it.
+The very best advice that I have to offer is to find a brand that you like and stick with it

 All polenta is ground to a slightly different size and as a result, takes different times to cook.